 5 tips for development of reliable and robust electronic products

 Development of electronic products requires a 360-degree approach to reliability and robustness where all relevant failure mechanisms and external conditions, such as climatic, chemical, mechanical, and EMC conditions, are accounted for.

 "You can't test your way to reliability" is a statement most people would agree with.
 FORCE Technology has many years of experience dealing with situations where the opposite strategy has gone wrong.
 Reliability must be designed into the product from the beginning.
-This is why we have come up with the following five tips to increase reliability and robustness of new electronic and mechatronic products:
+We have identified the following five tips to increase reliability and robustness of new electronic and mechatronic products:

 1. Define a requirements specification, standards, and success criteria